Daxbot/sockhop/README.md

 Sockhop wraps node sockets and gives you:

 - Easy control and events for things that can be tricky ("is my client still connected?")
-- Easy passing of arbitrary objects
+- Easy passing of arbitrary objects, including type metadata so you can reconstitute them at the remote end
+- Safe binary encoding of objects across streams
 - Ping across connections